jpace/riel/README.md

 This class compares enumerables as sets, A fully including B, B fully including A, or A and B having common elements.

+### AnsiPalette

+This class prints the set of ANSI colors as foregrounds and backgrounds.